JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/ExploreTheMind/PARADOX_AND_PROTOCOL.md

 > "Makes you think about our own system differently"

 Kael Solis is a brilliant economist trapped in a corrupt galactic empire.
-With a rogue AI and a crew of unlikely allies, he attempts the ultimate heist: to bankrupt the entire system and build something new from the ashes.
+His only ally is Seven—a mysterious, century-old consciousness who sacrificed her body to become the living memory of a forgotten truth.
+Together with a crew of unlikely allies, they attempt the ultimate heist: to bankrupt the entire system and build something new from the ashes.

 **The trilogy is a complete, binge-ready story.**
 - **Book 1: The Cost of Autonomy** - The Heist